Kath Locke: Career and community activism

 Locke became an adult teacher and trainer, and took part in Moss Side community politics.
 In 1973, she helped establish the George Jackson House for homeless children.
 She campaigned for awareness of Black history in Manchester, persuading Manchester City Council to commemorate the 1945 Pan-African Congress with a red plaque on the wall of Chorlton Town Hall.
 Locke was also involved in campaigning against the poll tax and educational material stereotyping black people.

-In 1975, Kath Locke and her sisters played a pivotal role in establishing the Manchester Black Women's Co-operative (MBWC) in Moss Side.
-The MBWC focused on providing training for black mothers seeking to re-enter the workforce, imparting essential office skills to empower them professionally.
-The organisation operated alongside the George Jackson House Trust, sharing some of its state funding with the MBWC.
+In 1975, Kath Locke and her sisters helped to found the Manchester Black Women's Co-operative (MBWC) in Moss Side.
+The MBWC focused on training black mothers re-entering the workforce, equipping them with essential office skills.
+The organisation was co-located with the George Jackson House Trust, which shared some of its state funding with the MBWC.
 On 26 October 1979, Locke and others staged an occupation at the community centre when it emerged that Ron Phillips was attempting to relocate the MBWC, after trying to re-direct some of the co-operative's funds and interfering with day-to-day management.